 - personal data manifestly made public by the data subject;

-- necessary for the establishment, exercise or defence of legal claims or where courts are acting in their judicial capacity;
+- necessary for the establishment, exercise or defense of legal claims or where courts are acting in their judicial capacity;

 - necessary for reasons of substantial public interest;